pin-yu/go-benchmark/README.md

 summary

 The ns/op of RuneToString is 3 times greater than StringToRune.
 The ns/op of ByteToString is just slightly slower than that of StringToByte.
 Just be careful when using string conversion, especially double conversion (string -> rune -> string).

+## Structure padding

+Go will pad the structure to their largest field alignment guarantees.
+See `T5` in `structure_padding.go` for more information.